leonormes/retry/README.md

 ## The Opportunity

-Within our client code, we call multiple distinct APIs.
+Within our client code we call multiple distinct APIs.
 As we should with all distributed software we expect and prepare for errors.

 There are two kinds of errors with a call to an external service; transient or fatal.
 Fatal is as bad as it sounds.
 The endpoint is broken and there is nothing to do.
 In this case we forget the request and probably alert a human!
 A much more common type of error is the transient kind.
 It just means temporary error.
 Maybe the other service was too busy at that moment or the connection went wonky.
 To handle a transient error it is a good idea to just try again as the system on the other end may recover and return the results you need.